About

 Care Infrastructure

-We build systems from how we host residencts to how we design the land that prioritize rest, nourishment, cnsent, and mutual support.
+We build systems (from how we host residents to how we design the land) that prioritize rest, nourishment, consent, and mutual support.

 Black Agrarian Futures

-We center Black, queer, trans, and Indigenous futures.
-We uphold decolonial approaches to land, learning, creative practice, and work to redistribute resources to communities historically denied access.
+We center Black, queer, trans, and Indigenous futures and uphold decolonial approaches to land, learning, and creative practice.
+We work to redistribute resources to communities historically denied access.

 Experimentation & Play